-For periods up to and including the date of Separation, we are included in the consolidated U.S. federal and state income tax returns of GE, where applicable, but also file certain separate state and foreign income tax returns.
-For periods after the date of Separation, we will file separate consolidated U.S. federal and state income tax returns.
+We now file consolidated U.S. federal and state income tax returns separate and apart from GE.
+For periods up to and including the date of Separation, we were included in the consolidated U.S. federal and state income tax returns of GE, where applicable, but also filed certain separate state and foreign income tax returns.
 The tax provision is presented on a separate company basis as if we were a separate filer for tax purposes for all periods presented.
-The effects of tax adjustments and settlements from taxing authorities are presented in our consolidated and combined financial statements in the period in which they occur.
-Our current obligations for taxes are settled with GE, or the relevant tax authority, as applicable, on an estimated basis and adjusted in later periods as appropriate and are reflected in our consolidated and combined financial statements in the periods in which those settlements occur.
+The effects of tax adjustments and settlements from taxing authorities are presented in our consolidated and combined Our current obligations for taxes are settled with the relevant tax authority, or GE, as applicable, on an estimated basis and adjusted in later periods as appropriate and are reflected in our consolidated and combined financial statements in the periods in which those settlements occur.
 We recognize the current and deferred tax consequences of all transactions that have been recognized in the financial statements using the provisions of the enacted tax laws.
 Deferred tax assets and liabilities are determined based on differences between the financial reporting and tax basis of assets and liabilities and are measured using the enacted tax laws and rates that will be in effect when the differences are expected to reverse.
 We record valuation allowances to reduce deferred tax assets to the amount that is more likely than not to be realized.
 We recognize accrued interest and penalties related to unrecognized tax benefits as interest expense and provision for income taxes, respectively.